The Birmingham Project

 We are proud to deliver The Birmingham Project with the encouragement and backing of some of the region's major employers and most significant innovators.
 The organisations we work with are passionate about embracing young talent and encouraging skill development at university to ensure that when you leave, you are ready for the world of work.

-What do previous students participants say?
+What do previous participants say?

-BSc Chemistry students
+BSc Chemistry student

 'Designing the Future of Transport' theme